-Upon a positive test result of a drug test, the employee or student will be removed from safety-sensitive functions and will be subject to administrative actions.
+Upon a positive test result of a drug test, the employee or student will be removed from safetysensitive functions and will be subject to administrative actions.
 Under the School's "Zero Tolerance" policy, the employee will be terminated or the student will be dismissed.
-Individuals holding either a Commercial Learner's Permit or CDL that receive a positive result for a DOT drug screen they submitted for will be reported to the DOT's Drug and Alcohol Clearinghouse in accordance to Federal Motor Carrier Safety Regulation §382.705.